 Haggery will also perform a much larger switch step to truly change stances and lead with his right foot, and he will also back step off kicks into this southpaw position.
 The obvious follow up is a powerful left round kick on the open side, but Haggerty was a menace with a long, rear leg teep from this stance change.

 This kicking game provided cover for Haggerty to enter with elbows from an unexpectedly long range.
-The tomahawk elbow he used to drop Joseph Lasiri immediately increased Haggerty’s popularity.
+In raising their leg to check a kick, or in standing firm and reaching down to catch or parry the teep, the opponent roots themself to the floor as Haggerty closes the distance.
+The tomahawk elbow he used to drop Joseph Lasiri immediately increased Haggerty’s popularity as the clip went viral across social media.
 A knee raise to fake the teep, leaping in over the distance, and landing almost on top of Lasiri with the elbow.

 The fake teep to elbow has given Haggerty some of the best connections of his career.
 Haggerty has had just as much success showing the stance switch, threatening the powerful southpaw left kick, and then stepping through with the elbow instead.

-This was the state of Jonathan Haggerty when he won and lost the ONE Championship Bantamweight Muay Thai title.
+This was the state of Jonathan Haggerty’s game when he won and lost the ONE Championship Bantamweight Muay Thai title.

 Relearning the Punch